 The world is going to look different in the next normal due to the COVID-driven acceleration of existing trends

-Supply chain - Companies have spent years optimizing their supply chains around cost-control and just-in-time delivery.
-They did not, however, necessarily optimize around pandemic-resistant resilience, which is why many companies are struggling to maintain or increase capacity.
+Supply chain - Companies have spent years optimising their supply chains around cost-control and just-in-time delivery.
+They did not, however, necessarily optimise around pandemic-resistant resilience, which is why many companies are struggling to maintain or increase capacity.
 COVID-19 is causing these companies to completely rethink their supply chains as lockdowns across the world cause widespread disruptions.
-Historically, organizations typically factored regional disruptions into their supply chain resilience plans; they did not, however, factor in global disruptions like a pandemic, and are now learning hard-earned lessons on supply chain risk.
+Historically, organisations typically factored regional disruptions into their supply chain resilience plans; they did not, however, factor in global disruptions like a pandemic and are now learning hard-earned lessons on supply chain risk.

 Privacy - Many organisations today find themselves managing personal protected information (PPI) and personal health information (PHI) that they never before would have considered to be part of their operations.
 And, this trend will accelerate as the world reopens.
 For example, as a condition of reopening retail establishments may need to take employee and customer temperatures, and manufacturers could need to see test results to determine if assembly line workers can perform their jobs.
 The UK is already sharing information with grocery stores on high-risk individuals, so the stores can prioritise delivery for them.
 In some places these new practices will be required for the economy to begin functioning anywhere near normal again.
 And, they bring with them new risk exposure, ranging from process re-engineering, to regulatory compliance and data security.
 The requirements for managing this risk will vary from country to country, based on local regulations and other privacy considerations.